mvrdevelopment/spec/mvr-spec.md

 #### Node Definition: Overwrite

-This node defines a overwrite with Universal Fixture inside the MVR to overwrite Wheel Slots, Emitters and Filters for the fixture.
+This node defines an overwrite with the `Universal.gdtt` GDTF template inside the MVR to overwrite Wheel Slots, Emitters and Filters for the fixture.
+The defined Overwrite Node Attributes are specified in Table 59.

 Node name: `Overwrite`

-##### Table 60 — *Overwrtie Node Attributes*
+##### Table 59 — *Overwrtie Node Attributes*

 | Attribute Name | Attribute Value Type                      | Default Value | Description                                                    |
 | -------------- | ----------------------------------------- | ------------- | -------------------------------------------------------------- |